piggyvault/piggyvault/README.md

 - Angular
 - MSSQL

+> Previously Piggy used to have a functional website with all the features.
+But the evolution of its mobile app made it redundant.
+Hence [Abhith](https://www.abhith.net) stopped working on it 🤷, and now the website hosts the APIs only.

 ### Mobile

 - Flutter

+> Piggy is a side project of [Abhith Rajan](https://www.abhith.net), a full-stack dev focussed on different stacks, and flutter is not one of them yet.
+Hence tons of improvements can be done to the flutter project.
+If you are a flutter person, have a look at the code and see how you can improve it 🙏.

 ## Development Status

-Checkout the repository projects tab to see what is planned and what is going on now.
+Check out the repository projects tab to see what is planned and what is going on now.
-High level planned items can be viewed under organization's projects.
+High-level planned items can be viewed under the organization's projects.

+> Piggy works fine for [Abhith](https://www.abhith.net) and his family.
+If you are interested, we may be able to make it work for you too.
+Let's discuss further in the [discussions](https://github.com/Abhith/abhith.net/discussions).

 ## Mobile App Screenshots